WEGnology Gateway Edge Agent Usage

 Agent Management Example

-With these basic docker commands, we can manage our running agent.
+With these basic docker commands, we can manage our running GEA container.
 Note, this example shows how to remove a container and will destroy the container we have running permanently.
 You would need to create another container from the image if you do so.

 $ docker logs docs-agent